engooyen/majel/README.md

 # Majel - Star Trek Adventures Bot Command List

-> Note - "/" prefix Is also supported depending which bot is added to your server.
+> Note - "/" prefix is also supported depending which bot is added to your server.

 `!help` - Displays all possible commands Majel can understand.